Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Possible extensions

 \section{Possible extensions}

 In this work we showed that, for a random graph with given degrees, if the degree-greedy algorithm selects only degree 1 or 0 vertices until the remaining graph is subcritical, then the independent set obtained by it is of the same size as a maximum one up to an error term smaller than any positive power of the graph size.
-We then characterized for which asymptotic degree distributions this happens and gave a way of computing their independence ratio.
+We then characterised for which asymptotic degree distributions this happens and gave a way of computing their independence ratio.

-It is still an open issue to show if the independent set found is always maximum a.a.s. as in the Erdös-Renyi case; and if not, under which conditions it is.
+It is still an open issue to show if the independent set found is always maximum asymptotically a.s. as in the Erdös-Rényi case; and if not, under which conditions it is.

 In Section \ref{sec:exandapp} we explained how, changing higher degree vertices by degree 1 vertices, upper bounds can be obtained for the independence number of general graphs.
-It would be possible, in principle, to obtain tighter bounds by finding an optimal way of dominating the studied graphs by a graph in which the degree-greedy algorithm is quasi-optimal.
+It would be possible, in principle, to obtain tighter bounds by finding an optimal way of dominating the studied graphs by a graph in which the degree-greedy algorithm is asymptotically optimal.

 Furthermore, Lemma \ref{lemma:colaexp} seems to suggest that the pairing of degree 1 vertices quickly generates an exponential tail in the resulting degree distribution.
 We then conjecture that the condition of finite second moment in Theorems \ref{thm:oneapplication} and \ref{thm:furtherapp} could in fact be avoided, extending the result to heavy-tailed distributions.